peterhry/peterhrynkow.com/_drafts/component-api.md

 This thread from Brad Frost highlights some of the trade offs between different approaches.

-Using an `array` or `object` prop to manage composition is an approach that is suitable for design systems that prioritize consistency over customization.
+Using an `array` or `object` prop to manage composition is suitable for component libraries that prioritize consistency over customization.
 Here the component is saying "Just give me the data —I'll take care of rendering".

 ```jsx
 <Tabs items={[